 Magnesium deficiency may be one of the risk factors for osteoporosis and bone fractures, though many factors influence this risk.

-Keep in mind that everyone becomes fatigued from time to time.
+Fatigue is a broad term that includes symptoms of physical and mental exhaustion or weakness.
 Typically, it simply means you need to rest.
 However, severe or persistent fatigue may indicate a health problem.